Michigan’s Accelerated NihonGo for Americans

 PROGRAM BEGINS: Fall Semester 2023

-M.A.N.G.A., in partnership with the Office of University Outreach and Engagement at Michigan State University, provides classroom instruction for qualified students in grades 7-9.
+M.A.N.G.A., in partnership with the Office of University Outreach and Engagement at Michigan State University, provides classroom instruction for qualified students in grades 6-9.
 M.A.N.G.A. is designed so that participating students can complete in three years the Japanese language content assigned in the Michigan High School Content Expectations (HSCE) for all four years of high school as well as meet the Common Core National Standards.
 Semesters 1-4 of the GATE Japanese program correspond to one year of high school Japanese; semesters 5-6 correspond to a high school AP Japanese course.
 Students may elect to take the AP Japanese exam and register by the registration deadlines established by the College Board.
 Students interested in taking the AP Japanese exam should contact their school counselor prior to the start of semester 5.

 |Semester 1 (Fall, Year 1)||Japanese 1|